 Consequently, understanding the potential risks and implementing effective strategies to mitigate them has become a paramount concern for brands in order to thrive in the ever-evolving digital landscape.

-Almost all types of harmful content can also be seen in comments to the ads of some of the most popular brands.
+Almost all types of damaging content can also be seen in comments to the ads of some of the most popular brands.
 Spreading like a parasite, these comments can completely block all real interactions with customers and make them wonder why is the company not doing anything.
-Any advertising manager should ask him/her-self a question: Is this what I aim to promote?
+Any advertising manager should ask him/herself a question: Is this what I aim to promote?

 So what kind of content is truly harmful?
 The short answer is, it depends on how you want to approach things.

-For the longer answer we invite you to read forward.
-This blog post will illustrate what we have identified as most common types of harmful content based on the millions of comments we have encountered over the years in our experience of managing social media engagement for big companies.
+For the longer answer, we invite you to read forward.
+This blog post will illustrate what we have identified as the most common types of negative content based on the millions of comments we have encountered over the years in our experience of managing social engagement for big companies.

-Some of this content is inarguably universally harmful, such as spam, scam, violent comments and imagery, or notoriously vague hate speech.
-Apart from being often offensive to users, this type of content is beyond comparison in stifling any meaningful interaction on social media, or indeed outside of it.
+Some content is inarguably universally harmful, such as spam, scam, violent comments, imagery, or notoriously vague hate speech.
+Apart from being offensive to users, this type of content stifles any meaningful interaction among users.
+Thus also watering out any productive content on the page.

-This was one of the buzzwords of 2017, and seems like it will be prevalent during 2018 as well.
-While courts and social media giants are struggling to find a definitive answer to the question of what should be done about it on global scale, the tools to monitor blatant racism, sexism and other types of discriminatory content are already there.
-While the question of relationship between free speech and hate speech is a complex one and yet largely undecided, most would agree with us that the brand’s ad-spend should not go into promoting this type of content.
+This was one of the buzzwords of 2017 and seems like it will be prevalent during 2018 as well.
+While courts and social media giants are struggling to find a definitive answer to the question of what should be done about it on a global scale, the tools to monitor blatant racism, sexism and other types of discriminatory content are already there.
+While the question of the relationship between free speech and hate speech is a complex one and yet largely undecided, most would agree with us that the brand’s ad spend should not go into promoting this type of content.